stellar/awesome-stellar/README.md

 - [Wirex](https://wirexapp.com/business/stellar-partnership) - A U.K.-based payments platform and issuer of stablecoins on Stellar.

 - [Velo](https://velo.org) - Velo is a Credit and Reserve Protocol enabling digital credit issuance and borderless asset transfer for businesses using a smart contract reserve system.

-- [Tree3 Network](https://tree3.network) - A decentralized platform for micropayments, offchain data and blogging powered by Stellar and IPFS.

 - [SureRemit](https://sureremit.co/) - Nigeria-based global non-cash remittances company.